NT Public Holidays

 The holiday list below shows both statewide and regional Northern Territory public holidays.

-Day following Good FridaySaturday, 30 March 2024PublicNT Wide
+Day following Good FridaySaturday, 19 April 2025PublicNT Wide

 Notes: